Leverage, otherwise known as risk level, can be thought of as a temporary loan given to a trader.

 It enables you, as the trader, to open a trade of a larger size with a smaller amount of invested capital.
 Leverage is presented in the form of a multiplier that shows how much more than the invested amount a position is worth.

-Is Leverage and Margin the same?
+Are Leverage and Margin the same?

 Even though they are related.
 Leverage and margin are both different.
-Basically you can use margin, in order to create leverage.
+Basically, you can use margin in order to create leverage.

 Margin is debt or borrowed money used to invest in other financial instruments.
-A margin account enables you to receive money from for an interest rate to purchase a basket of related goods with the purpose of receiving a higher percentage in return.
+A margin account enables you to receive money for an interest rate to purchase a basket of related goods with the purpose of receiving a higher percentage in return.